-Scheme Technical Cooperation ODA Loans Grant Aid Timing Prior to project implementation Preparation of Ex-Ante Evaluation report2 All projects with contributions of 200 million yen or more Projects with contributions of 200 million yen or more implemented by JICA3 Principals of evaluation Operational Departments of JICA, etc. (Internal Evaluation) Evaluation perspective and method Confirming existing needs and expected outcomes and verifying the project plans in light of the Five DAC Criteria
+Technical Cooperation 76 projects Scheme Technical Cooperation ODA Loans Grant Aid Timing Prior to project implementation ODA Loans 54 projects Preparation of Ex-Ante Evaluation report2 utions of 200 million yen nore Projects with contributions of 200 million yen or more implemented by JICA Principals of evaluation Operational Departments of JICA, etc. (Internal Evaluation) nal Evaluation) Grant Aid 77 projects Evaluation perspective and method Confirming existing needs and expected outcomes and verifying the project plans in light of the Five DAC Criteria

-^{1} Published as the ex-ante evaluations in FY2017 (as of February 2019)
+\1 Published as the ex-ante evaluations in FY2017 (as of February 2019).

-- 2 In principle, ex-ante evaluation report is prepared for all projects with contributions of 200 million ven or more and not prepared for those with less than 200 million ven - 3 Evaluation of projects collaborated with international organizations is conducted by such international organizations.
+\2 In principle, ex-ante evaluation report is prepared for all projects with contributions of 200 million yen or more and not prepared for those with less than 200 million yen.

+\3 Evaluation of projects collaborated with international organizations is conducted by such international organizations.